 Open Market Operations

-If the FOMC lowers its target for the federal funds rate, then the trading desk in New York will buy securities on the open market.
-The Fed pays for these securities by crediting the reserve accounts of the banks that sell the securities.
-In essence, when the Fed buys securities through open market operations, it is creating money.
-Additional money in these bank reserve accounts puts downward pressure on the federal funds rate according to the basic principle of supply and demand.
-In turn, short-term market interest rates directly or indirectly linked to the federal funds rate also tend to fall.
-Lower interest rates encourage consumer and business spending, thereby stimulating economic activity.
+If the FOMC lowered its target for the federal funds rate, then the trading desk in New York would buy securities on the open market to increase the supply of reserves.
+The Fed paid for the securities by crediting the reserve accounts of the banks that sold the securities.
+Because the Fed added to reserve balances, banks had more reserves that they could then convert into loans, putting more money into circulation in the economy.
+At the same time, the increase in the supply of reserves put downward pressure on the federal funds rate according to the basic principle of supply and demand.
+In turn, short-term and long-term market interest rates directly or indirectly linked to the federal funds rate also tended to fall.
+Lower interest rates encourage consumer and business spending, stimulating economic activity and increasing inflationary pressure.

-On the other hand, if the FOMC raises its target for the federal funds rate, then the New York trading desk will sell government securities, collecting payments from banks by withdrawing money from their reserve accounts.
-Less money in these reserve accounts means a smaller supply of money in the banking system, putting upward pressure on the federal funds rate.
-That typically causes market interest rates to rise, which damps consumer and business spending, slowing economic activity and reducing inflationary pressure.
+On the other hand, if the FOMC raised its target for the federal funds rate, then the New York trading desk would sell government securities, collecting payments from banks by withdrawing funds from their reserve accounts and reducing the supply of reserves.
+The decline in reserves put upward pressure on the federal funds rate, again according to the basic principle of supply and demand.
+An increase in the federal funds rate typically causes other market interest rates to rise, which damps consumer and business spending, slowing economic activity and reducing inflationary pressure.

 Interest on Reserves

-Temporary, Nontraditional Tools
+Nontraditional and Crisis Tools